Abdul-Gaffoor/to-do-react/README.md

-# to-do-react
+# GitHub Actions for React.JS App

+## Infrastructure
-This is React App
+This is React App deployed through AWS cloudfront using AWS-S3 bucket as code source